jinaga/jinaga_com/src/content/documents/02-create-an-app/01-create-react-app.md

 npx create-react-app my-application --template typescript
 ```

-Here we used the TypeScript template.
+Here we used the TypeScript template, which is recommended for Jinaga.
 If you prefer plain JavaScript, run the command without the `--template typescript` option.

 The above command will create a folder called `my-application` in the current directory.